These are classes typically, but not always, offered. Class offerings depend upon student interest and faculty knowledge.

-Experienced ~ You have been playing pennywhistle for several years and are looking for challenges and ways to embellish tunes.
+Experienced ~ You’ve been playing for several years and are looking for challenges!

 Explore the possibilities of rhythm, beat, syncopation, and percussive sounds.
 Bring your own drums, claves, or shakers if you can.
-Offered at all skill levels.
+All skill levels.

 In recent years this small, four-stringed Hawaiian instrument has found its way into many musical genres and repertoires.
 It has a sweet sound AND it's portable!
-Offered at all skill levels.
+All skill levels.